-Whether you stop at VVR or not, everyone stops at Muir Trail Ranch (as long as it’s open).
-It’s located directly on the trail, and it’s the last convenient resupply point on the John Muir Trail.
+Whether you stop at VVR or not, everyone pretty much stops at Muir Trail Ranch (as long as it’s open).
+It’s located directly on the trail and it’s the last convenient resupply point on the John Muir Trail if you’re hiking south.
 In fact, some people hoof it all the way to Whitney without another resupply after stopping at Muir Trail Ranch.
 For these people, stopping here is necessary.

 - Total miles between Muir Trail Ranch and the next resupply at Onion Valley = 70 miles